espressif/esp-matter/examples/esp-now_bridge_light/README.md

 available for you to run your application's code.

 Applications that do not require BLE post commissioning, can disable it using app_ble_disable() once commissioning is complete.

-## 4. Pending Issues

-### 4.1 Responder Forwarding

-Go to ESP-NOW component source, in src/control/src/espnow_ctrl.c, comment the call to `espnow_ctrl_responder_forward()`.
-The purpose of this function is to allow responders to forward received messages to other responders, increasing the range and reliability of message reception in ESP-NOW network.
-This function does not assume which channel the receivers are in, so it will switch to every Wi-Fi channel and perform an espnow send.
-However in the Matter network, after the bridge is commissioned, it is not allowed to switch channel.
-The call to this function will return error.
-To prevent unnecessary errors, it is recommend to disable the forwarding.

-### 4.2 Channel for ESP-NOW Button

-If the ESP-NOW switch used is an ESP-NOW button, it has little capability to switch channel when sending messages.
-If the bridge switches channel after commissioning, it is difficult for the ESP-NOW button to scan all channels to search for the bridge.
-In this case, set the Wi-Fi channel of the AP to channel 1 or 6, as these are the first two channels when the button performs scanning, hence more likely to finish scanning successfully before it loses power.